humberto-ortiz/pelican-test/content/pages/vita.md

    Narváez-Barandica, Juan; Acero, Arturo; Gomes, Grazielle;
    Betancur-R, Ricardo.
 Genomics overrules mitochondrial DNA, siding with morphology on a controversial case of species delimitation.
-Submitted December 25, 2018 to *Proceedings of the Royal Society B*.
+Accepted for publication in *Proceedings of the Royal Society B*.